Ashok Todi

-Ashok Todi (born 1958) is an Indian industrialist, heading the Kolkata-based Lux Industries group, a Rs.
-120-billion plus company which is the market leader in India of the inner wear garment segment.
+Ashok Todi (born 1958) is an Indian industrialist, heading the Kolkata-based Lux Industries group, an innerwear garment manufacturer.

 Career

 Ashok Todi was born into a Hindu Marwadi business family, the son of industrialist Giridhari Lal Todi.

 Lux Industries Limited

 Lux Industries Limited is an innerwear company of India with three brands in its portfolio - Lux Innerwear, GenX Style Inners, and ONN Premium Inners.
 Lux Cozi is the main brand of Lux Industries Limited.
 The company launched a consumer coupon scheme in 1992 called "Mazedar Mauka".
 From 1 product, the company's product range has expanded to more than 150 products today.
 Ashok is: